Head of Faculty/Teacher in Charge: Mr B. Morrison.

-Level 1 Dance is designed to expose students to a variety of genres, dance performances, and choreographic processes.
-Students have the opportunity to gain credits through internal performance-based assessments and an end-of-year external written exam.
+Level 1 Dance is designed to introduce students to a variety of genres, dance performances, and choreographic processes.
+Students will also have the opportunity of attending live performances, participate in dance workshops with dance companies, and develop their ability to analyse and interpret a professional dance performance.

 Dance is a lot of fun and very hands-on.
 It demands much creative thinking, physical endurance, and time spent, both in and out of class, creating and rehearsing for performances.